seiko-iwasawa/my-library/README.md

 Comments: It is better not to comment code.
 Comment only if it is neccesary.
 For example, if you improve code later or if algorithm doesn't work in a well-known way.
 In the beginning specify used files ([example](/my-library/Data%20Structure/Persistent%20Array.cpp)).

+Filenames: File names must start with a capital letter (or a digit), exluding files in the folder `Stresstest`.
+You can use spaces.

 ## Title

 ### Basic